 There is no official classification for radioactive wastes in Malaysia.
-From the source of origin, radioactive wastes may be grouped into three categories: a) the low specific activity NORM/TENORM waste from mineral processing and oil exploration, b) from the application or usage of radioactive sources in various fields, and b) spent fuels from the operation of research reactor.
+In general, the wastes may be grouped into three categories:

+- a) the low specific activity NORM/TENORM waste from mineral processing and oil exploration, - b) from the application or usage of radioactive sources in various fields, and - c) spent fuels from the operation of research reactor.